 Situated on the Isle of Purbeck, overlooking Swanage Bay, Durlston Country Park comprises of 320 acres of land, perfect for exploring.
-Just a short drive from Ulwell Cottage Caravan Park, this fun, family friendly day out is a great way to discover the Dorset coastline and the wildlife that inhabits it.
+Just a short drive from Ulwell Holiday Park, this fun, family friendly day out is a great way to discover the Dorset coastline and the wildlife that inhabits it.

 Durlston Castle is an imposing Victorian building with impressive views out to sea.
 It is has recently undergone major refurbishments and is now home to a visitor centre, gift shop and a number of interactive displays and exhibits, which will help give you an insight into the local area and the history of the park itself.
 The Fine Foundation Gallery exhibits collections from local Dorset artists and host’s performances throughout the year.